advanced-data-machines/web-template/README.md

 <img width="500" src="https://github.com/adm-devs/web-template/blob/master/images/image8.png" alt="vscode extensions" />

 Requests will come in on _http://localhost:5000_
-The aspnetcore project will process it the target is a MVC or API controller it will be handled Otherwise, the request will be proxied to _http://localhost:8080_ for node to handle running the Vue project
+The aspnetcore project will process it, if the target is a MVC or API controller.
+Otherwise, the request will be proxied to _http://localhost:8080_ for node to handle with the running the Vue project.

-This will allow you to utilize the hot-module-replacement and debug the client side project correctly.
+This will allow you to utilize the hot-module-replacement feature and debug the client side project correctly.

 For __Production__, npm will process the application in the 'clientapp' folder, compiling it to static js, css, etc files putting them in the wwwroot directory where kestrel will serve them as required.